-Failure to meet the standards necessary for removal from warning after one semester will render the student subject to suspension or dismissal from both the School of Health Sciences and Human Performance and Ithaca College.
+Failure to meet the standards necessary for removal from warning after one semester will render the student subject to suspension or dismissal from both HS&HP and Ithaca College.

 A student will be suspended (rather than dismissed) only when it appears reasonably likely that previous weaknesses will be remedied and minimum requirements will be attained through the student's successful completion of prescribed remedial measures during suspension.
 A suspended student is eligible to resume academic work in the school only at the time and under the conditions specified in his or her letter of suspension.

-A student who is dismissed by HSHP will not be readmitted to one of the school's programs under any circumstances.
+A student who is dismissed by HS&HP will not be readmitted to a program of the school under any circumstances.

-The College's policy regarding attendance applies to students' class absences in the School of Health Sciences and Human Performance.
+The College's policy regarding attendance (see p.
+102) applies to students' class absences in the School of HS&HP.
 Professors, however, have discretion in interpreting and implementing this policy.
 Students who wish to participate in extracurricular or cocurricular activities that may necessitate absence from class should discuss the possibility of absences with their instructor at the beginning of the semester.
 The course syllabus should be consulted for the attendance policy of a particular class.
 Students should be certain that they fully understand each instructor's position on absence from classes.
-For more information see the College's attendance policy in the "Academic Information" section of this catalog.

-Both internal and external transfer applicants are selectively admitted into HSHP.
+Both internal and external transfer applicants are selectively admitted into HS&HP.
 A number of community colleges have transfer agreements with departments in the school.
 All students intending to transfer should first contact the department in which their intended major is offered.
-Those transferring from another Ithaca College department must meet with the appropriate HSHP department chair.
+Those transferring from another Ithaca College department must meet with the department chair.
 Students from other institutions are encouraged to call ahead to arrange for a similar meeting when they visit the College.
 Satisfactory academic performance is the major requirement for acceptance.
-On request, a list of courses recommended for potential transfer students is available from the chair of each department or the transfer coordinator for the Department of Physical Therapy.
+Upon request, a list of courses recommended for potential transfer students is available from the chair of each department.

 The following requirements must be met by students transferring from within Ithaca College.
 Students transferring from other institutions must satisfy these requirements in addition to the requirements for admission to Ithaca College.

-Speech-language pathology and audiology: Requirements for transfer into this department include a minimum cumulative GPA of 2.50 and no grade below C- in any speech-language pathology and audiology course completed.
+Speech-Language Pathology and Audiology - Requirements for transfer into this department include a minimum cumulative GPA of 2.50 and no grade lower than a C- in any speech-language pathology and audiology course completed.
 Transfer after the first semester of the sophomore year may extend the student's program of study by at least one year.

 Transfer Credit for Occasional Study at Another Institution

-HSHP students may take courses at another accredited college or university for transfer credit, provided prior written permission for the credit has been obtained.
+HS&HP students may take courses at another accredited college or university for transfer credit, provided prior written permission for the credit has been obtained.
 Petition forms for transfer credit are available at the registrar's office and must be fully completed, submitted, and approved to secure such credit.
-For regulations on transfer credit, see the "Credit and Grade Information" section of this catalog.
+Regulations on transfer credit are given on p.
+107.

 Students who consider taking courses elsewhere should be aware that their last 30 credits must be taken at Ithaca College.
 This requirement is waived only in very special circumstances.
-For regulations concerning the petition for waiver of the senior credit requirement, see the "Graduation and Program Regulations" section.
+Regulations concerning the petition for waiver of the senior credit requirement are given on p.
+96.